SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Add new properties: Click on "+ Add Properties" and select one or more properties.
 The selected properties will then be added to the end of the columns.<br>
 Note: The property "Active Alarm Status" shows active alarms as icons in the table.
 If you select this property, please also configure the renderer "Active Alarm Status" in the list of columns.

 * Add a new action: Click on "+ Add Action".
-You can then add the predefined action to toggle the maintenance mode.
+You can add the predefined action to toggle the maintenance mode.
 Or you select “Create Operation” to create a button that will execute a shell command.
 In the following dialog you can then enter the label for the button and the shell command to be executed.
 ![image alt text](/guides/users-guide/image_19.png)
 Note: The dialog shows the predefined shell commands of the first device that supports shell commands.
 The list is empty if there is no such device.
 For more details please refer to [shell commands](http://www.cumulocity.com/guides/users-guide/device-management/#shell).<br>
-Note: You can also enter the JSON format of the operation that should be send to the device.
+You can also enter the JSON format for the operation that will be sent to the device.
 For details, please contact the device vendor for supported operations.

 * Edit column header: To edit the header of the column, click on the column "Label" and edit the label.

 * Arrange columns: You can rearrange the columns by dragging and dropping them using the handle before the column "Label".

-* Remove properties: Click on the red icon in the end of a row to remove the column.
+* Remove properties: Click on the red icon at the end of a row to remove the column.

 ### Widget "Relay control"